boywithkeyboard-archive/gatewayapi/readme.md

 ### Usage

 > [!IMPORTANT]
 > You need to open a [gatewayapi](https://gatewayapi.com) account first to use this module.
+After you have signed up, you can create a new API token [here](https://gatewayapi.com/app/settings/api-oauth/).

 ```ts
 const { sendMessage } = new SMS({